A COLLABORATION FOR CLIMATE ACTION

 INTRODUCING THE BLUE FOREST PROJECT

 At the heart of this partnership is Algapelago’s Blue Forest project, an innovative initiative dedicated to proving the value of large-scale regenerative ocean farming as an ocean restoration tool.
 Set to launch in June 2025 off the coast of North Devon, the project will deploy a modular cultivation rig, working in partnership with Arctic Seaweed, capable of producing up to 40 tonnes of kelp annually.
-By integrating shellfish alongside sugar kelp, the initiative will explore how these species work together to enhance marine ecosystems and sequester carbon and nutrients at scale.
+By integrating shellfish alongside sugar kelp, the initiative will explore how these species work together to enhance marine ecosystems, store carbon and nutrients at scale.

 Climate change poses an urgent threat to our oceans.
 Through the Blue Forest project, we aim to:

-• Restore marine ecosystems and enhance nutrient cycling through sustainable farming.
+Restore marine ecosystems and enhance nutrient cycling through sustainable farming.

-• Build a strong blue economy, opening doors for future credit markets and ecological improvements.
+Build a strong blue economy, opening doors for future credit markets and ecological improvements.

 Kelp Forests